I Need to Enroll My BFF in Best-Friending Classes

 As an afterthought, I also booked the equally-cool hotel, Judges Court, in the heart of York (in case Sheila wanted to save money and go with something a little less expensive).

 Look at all this fabulous-ness.
 And yet . . .
 Sheila still said "No".

-NOTE: The wallpaper guy on the left looks like me trying to figure out what it takes to coax Sheila into being irresponsible and fun again.
+BELOW: The wallpaper guy on the left looks like me trying to figure out what it takes to coax Sheila

 The guy on the right looks like Sheila saying, "I can't go.
 I have responsibilities."